 6. Inspection of Records and Posting.
 Every inspection of an employer required to keep injury and illness records, will include an examination and verification of such records.
 Examination of other records and of the posting requirements will be performed as appropriate in accordance with current procedures.
-Coverage of OSHA's injury and illness recordkeeping rule (29 CFR Part 1904) is defined by SIC codes in 1904.2.
-The OSHA Data Initiative is based on the coverage of the recordkeeping rule.
-Both the SIC and NAICS codes will be used until OSH amends the coverage of its recordkeeping rule to reflect data published under the NAICS coding system.
-Employers with SIC codes listed in Appendix A to Subpart B of 29 CFR 1904 or with 10 or fewer employees are exempt from maintaining OSHA-300 logs (Corresponding NAICS codes can be obtained by cross referencing the SIC codes).
-In accordance with NCGS 95-148(4), all public sector (state, county, local) employers under the jurisdiction of the Occupational Safety and Health Division, regardless of SIC/NAICS code or size, are required to maintain injury and illness logs.
+Coverage of OSHA's injury and illness recordkeeping rule (29 CFR Part 1904) is defined by NAICS codes in 1904.2.
+Employers with NAICS codes listed in Appendix A to Subpart B of 29 CFR 1904 or with 10 or fewer employees are exempt from maintaining OSHA-300 logs.
+In accordance with NCGS 95-148(4), all public sector (state, county, local) employers under the jurisdiction of the OSH division, regardless of NAICS code or size, are required to maintain injury and illness logs.

 - a.
 Records.
 The CSHO will comply with the records review procedures that follow for all inspections, programmed or unprogrammed, of employers required to keep the records in question.
 Findings will be documented in the case file. - i.
 Injury and Illness Records.
 CSHOs will review the current and the three most recent calendar years of the employer's injury and illness records.
-Data from this review will be recorded on the appropriate IMIS screen.
-The Days Away, Restricted or Transferred (DART) rate is calculated automatically; however the average number of employees and number of employee hours worked are required to facilitate the rate calculation.
+Data from this review will be recorded on the appropriate OSHA Express (OE) screen.
+The Days Away, Restricted or Transferred (DART) rate is calculated automatically; however, the average number of employees and number of employee hours worked are required to facilitate the rate calculation.
 First aid logs may also be reviewed if the CSHO finds the information helpful.